StackExchange/dnscontrol/docs/provider-list.md

 ## Provider Features {#features}

 The table below shows various features supported, or not supported by DNSControl providers.
-Underlined items have tooltips for more detailed explanation.
 This table is automatically generated from metadata supplied by the provider when they register themselves inside dnscontrol.

 An empty space may indicate the feature is not supported by a provider, or it may simply mean the feature has not been investigated and implemented yet.
 If a feature you need is missing from